Preserving optical media from the command-line

 Here is a link to an example log file.
 The output may look a little weird at first sight, which is because cdparanoia reports all status and progress information as symbols and smilies, respectively.
 Their meaning is explained in the documentation.

-Extract data from multi-session / mixed mode CDs
+Extract data/audio from mixed mode and ‘enhanced’ CDs

-This article on the Linux Reviews site contains instructions on how to rip a mixed-mode CD using cdrdao.
-I followed these instructions in an attempt to make a copy of They Might Be Giants’ “No” album (which contains some video content).
-First I unmounted the disk:
+This article on the Linux Reviews site (archived link) contains instructions on how to rip a mixed-mode CD using cdrdao.
+It involves a number of steps.

 The result of this is a disc image in BIN/TOC format.
 The .toc file looks like this: